The 23 Most Inspiring People Alive (for me)

-Dr. Dan Siegel received his degree in medicine from Harvard, is a clinical professor of psychiatry at the UCLA School of Medicine, is a New York Times best-selling author of 13 books and has helped millions of people understand how to use our brains to live more meaningful, healthier and more enjoyable lives.
+Dr. Dan Siegel received his degree in medicine from Harvard, is a clinical professor of psychiatry at the UCLA School of Medicine, is a New York Times best-selling author of 13 books and has helped millions of people understand how to use our brains to live more meaningful, healthier, and more enjoyable lives.

-He’s innovated the field of “Interpersonal Neurobiology” which helps us interact with one another with more consciousness and compassion, by having a clearer picture how our own brains operate in relationships.
-His work is brilliant, accessible, empowering, new and absolutely inspiring.
+He’s innovated the field of “Interpersonal Neurobiology” which helps us interact with one another with more consciousness and compassion, by having a clearer picture of how our own brains operate in relationships.
+His work is brilliant, accessible, empowering, and absolutely inspiring.
 Learn more here: https://www.mindsightinstitute.com.

 20. Sheryl Sandberg

 Time Magazine ran a cover article on Facebook’s inspiring COO whose title read, “Don’t hate her because she’s successful.
-Facebook’s Sheryl Sandberg and her mission to reboot feminism.”
-From running the operations for one of earth’s most impactful companies to authoring her own best selling book to traveling around the world spreading her message Time said, “It’s probably not an overstatement to say Sandberg is embarking on the most ambitious mission to reboot feminism and reframe discussions of gender since the launch of Ms. magazine in 1971.”
+Facebook’s Sheryl Sandberg and her mission to reboot feminism”.
+From running the operations for one of earth’s most impactful companies to authoring her own best-selling book to traveling around the world spreading her message Time said, “It’s probably not an overstatement to say Sandberg is embarking on the most ambitious mission to reboot feminism and reframe discussions of gender since the launch of Ms. magazine in 1971.”